2017 FIVB Volleyball Men's U21 World Championship

 The 2017 FIVB Volleyball Men's U21 World Championship was the nineteenth edition of the FIVB Volleyball Men's U21 World Championship, contested by the men's national teams under the age of 21 of the members of the FIVB, the sport's global governing body.
-The tournament was held in Brno and Ceské Budejovice, Czech Republic from 23 June to 2 July 2017.
+The tournament was held in Brno and České Budějovice, Czech Republic from 23 June to 2 July 2017.
 16 teams participated.

 Players must be born on or after 1 January 1997.

 Poland defeated Cuba in the final to capture their third title in the competition.
 Russia, which won the previously three editions of the tournament, won the bronze medal after defeating Brazil in the 3rd place match.
 Jakub Kochanowski from Poland was elected the MVP.

 Qualification

 The FIVB Sports Events Council revealed a proposal to streamline the number of teams participating in the Age Group World Championships.

 Pools composition

 First round

 Teams were seeded in the first two positions of each pool following the serpentine system according to their FIVB U21 World Ranking as of January 2017.
 FIVB reserved the right to seed the hosts as head of pool A regardless of the U21 World Ranking.
 All teams not seeded were drawn to take other available positions in the remaining lines, following the U21 World Ranking.
 The draw was held in Brno, Czech Republic on 31 May 2017.
 Rankings are shown in brackets except the hosts who ranked 35th.